mohitpai/journey-optimizer.en/help/using/in-app/create-in-app.md

 ---
-title: Create an In-app notification in a campaign
+title: Create an In-app notification in Journey Optimizer
-description: Learn how to create an In-app message in a campaign in Journey Optimizer
+description: Learn how to create an In-app message in Journey Optimizer
 feature: Overview
 topic: Content Management
 role: User